camunda/camunda-bpm-assert/README.md

+*Heads up!
+We have submitted this project to the camunda BPM incubation space.
+You can follow the conversation on the [camunda BPM dev list](https://groups.google.com/forum/?fromgroups#!forum/camunda-bpm-dev)*

 # Introduction

 This library aims at easing testing when developing process applications based on [camunda BPM](http://camunda.org).
 We reach out to